Manifest: Special Effects

 If a player has to keep track of up-to-six units, each unit needs to be simple.
 Keeping track of one D&D character with spells, abilities, equipment, and multiple actions a turn can be confusing sometimes.
 Keeping track of 16 chess-pieces that all move differently is a similar cognitive load.

 That’s actually an interesting point.
 In most tactical games, you have a certain number of squares your single unit can move.
 In this game, Manifestations are part of you, so they must tap into your abilities.
 A possible rule could therefore be: on your turn, you have six “movements” and two “Actions.”
-These can be split between you and your Manifestations in any manner.
+These can be split between you and your Manifestations in any manner you decide.

 I like this.
 If you have one Manifestation out, you could move them six spaces and then have them do two actions.
 If you have six Manifestations, you could move each of them one square, or two of them three squares apiece, and have any of them perform an action or not, so long as only two are ever done on your turn.
 This keeps the action moving, forces players to consider unit placement, and keeps players from having to consider “what am I doing with all my units,” and instead considering “what can I do with what I have?”